-An amusement or recreation enterprise offering entertainment or games of skill where any portion of the activity takes place in the open including outdoor recreation area, golf driving range and golf course, archery range, axe-throwing, outdoor theatre, performance venue, miniature golf course, stadiums, and sports courts.
+An amusement or recreation enterprise offering entertainment or games of skill where any portion of the activity takes place in the open including outdoor recreation area, golf driving range and golf course, archery range, axethrowing, outdoor theatre, performance venue, miniature golf course, stadiums, and sports courts.

-I. Approval of an SUP is required pursuant to the evaluation criteria and procedure specified in §203C.3, Specific Use Permit.
+- a.
+Where Table 2-26: Table of Uses indicates an "S": - Approval of an SUP is required pursuant to the evaluation criteria and procedure specified in §203C.3.
+Specific Use Permit.